Hancock-Calumet Trail

 Hancock-Calumet Trail Description

-Take a trip through the heart of "Copper Country" on the Hancock/Calumet Trail.
+Take a trip through the heart of "Copper Country" on the Hancock-Calumet Trail.
 When more than three-quarters of the nation's copper came from this region of the Keweenaw Peninsula, Mineral Range Railroad cars hauled hard-rock copper along this route.
-Today the rolling corridor is home to 13.4 miles of trail that also goes by the names "Jack Stevens Calumet-Hancock Rail Trail" and "Snowmobile Trail #17."
+Today the rolling corridor is home to 13.4 miles of trail that also goes by the names "Jack Stevens Calumet-Hancock Rail Trail" and "Snowmobile Trail #17".

-After leaving the asphalt surface in Hancock, the trail alternates between crushed stone and dirt, and you sail past numerous ponds, wetlands, fishing spots, piles of mine tailings and other relics of the copper-mining era.
+The first few miles within the city of Hancock from Porvoo Park are paved—a rarity for Upper Peninsula rail-trails—and steep.
+The trail levels off near mile 4.
+After leaving the asphalt surface in Hancock, the trail alternates between crushed stone and dirt, and trail users will sail past numerous ponds, wetlands, fishing spots, piles of mine tailings and other relics of the copper-mining era.

-As you approach the Calumet area the trail skirts the Swedetown Recreation Area and Swedetown Trails.
+Approaching the Calumet area the trail skirts the Swedetown Recreation Area and Swedetown Trails.
 Formerly just for cross-country skiers, these trails now welcome mountain bikers too.
 Closer to downtown Calumet an old railroad bridge frames the boarded up Mineral Range depot.
 This idle bridge now stands as a gateway to Calumet for trail users as they pass beneath it.
 The depot is a logical ending point for the trail.

 Parking and Trail Access